paromitaroy/zodiacAppInsights/README.md

 # zodiac
-Zodiac is a microservices application that exists solely to generate telemetry for understanding and demonstrating Microsoft application insights.
-Over time, it would be create if others could contribute and build out to cover different hosting options and more of the infrastructure monitoring
+Zodiac is a microservices application that exists solely to generate telemetry for understanding and demonstrating Microsoft Application Insights.
+Over time, it would be great if others could contribute and build out to cover different hosting options and more of the infrastructure monitoring :-)

+I have decided to make this available as an open source project on GitHub and in doing so learn a little more about GitHub actions.

 Currently under construction...